 As an experienced food service and hospitality management company, VSAG has guided many clients through the challenging process of restaurant business expansion.
 From moderate growth models to larger scale expansion strategies, we’ve learned a thing or two about timing, scalability, and consistency.

 Timing … is everything.
 One of the biggest pitfalls of growing too quickly, is not taking the time to have proven overall operational procedures and systems in place.
-If for example your management training and development systems are not established from the get-go, a dilution effect in management can easily occur, and therefore the concept won’t translate – either into another site space or another market.
+If for example your restaurant management training and development systems are not established from the get-go, a dilution effect in management can easily occur, and therefore the concept won’t translate – either into another site space or another market.

 Scalability.
 In order to scale up, Dan says, you need to break down.
 Breaking down your operational procedures into specific areas (such as: kitchen, front of house, back office, talent development, purchasing/finance, technology, and real estate/construction) allows you to then develop specific, detailed requirements for each area.
 Noting specific area requirements like training timelines, the number of dedicated area staffers needed to run the business smoothly, and similar concerns will prove crucial in contributing to successful growth.
 Furthermore, says Dan, its always more exciting to say “Let’s scale up and grow to five, 10, 50 units,” but that’s all a waste of time until you have one amazing unit that thrills employees, guests, and investors.